pooky-labs/smart-contracts/docs/PookyBall.md

   in-game boosts.
 - `level` the ball level
 - `pxp` the ball PXP (experience points)
-- `revocableUntil` the date/time until the ball can be revoked.
-See below for detailed explanations.

 Leveling up:
 Pooky Balls NFT gain PXP when used to place prediction on the Pooky game.
 Balls cannot loose PXP.
 Once a ball has acquired enough PXP, it can be leveled up in exchange of a certain amount of $POK token (see {POK}).

-NFT revocations:
-Pooky Balls NFT can be minted in response of a credit card payment.
-Since the charge can be disputed, tokens purchased with credit card are kept _revocable_ for a certain period of time.
-Revocable balls cannot be transferred and can be burned in case of a refund.

 Roles:
-- DEFAULT_ADMIN_ROLE can add/remove roles
+- DEFAULT_ADMIN_ROLE can add/remove roles.
-- POOKY_CONTRACT role can mint/revoke new tokens
+- POOKY_CONTRACT role can mint new tokens.

 ### POOKY_CONTRACT